-Although Cambodia and Vietnam is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
+Although Southeast Asia is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
 Concepts of personal responsibility are also different to those in Australia.
 Consequently, tourist and public facilities may not uphold the same safety standards as in Australia; for example, you may see a hole in the road without a warning sign or safety barricade.
 All of our suppliers meet local safety standards as a minimum.
 We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from you National Escort or Local Guides.

-Cambodian & Vietnam Public Holidays
+Vietnamese & Cambodia Public Holidays

-If you are travelling within the below Cambodian and Vietnamese Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
+If you are travelling within the below Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
 Tourist attractions will be open, but may be crowded.
-In Vietnam Tet Holiday is between 15th and the 20th February 2018, International Labour Day is on 1st May every year, Reunification Day is on 30th April every year and National Independence Day is on 2nd September every year.

-In Cambodia Khmer New Year is celebrated between $13^{th} - 17^{th}$ April every year, the King's birthday is celebrated between $14^{th} - 16^{th}$ May 2018 and the Water festival is between $21^{st} - 23^{rd}$ November 2018.
+In Vietnam Tet Holiday is between $12^{th} - 16^{th}$ February 2021, Reunification Day is on 30^{th} April every year, International Labour Day is on 1^{st} May every year and National Independence Day is on 2^{nd} September every year.
+In Cambodia: Khmer New Year is $13^{th} - 17^{th}$ April every year, the King's birthday is $13^{th} - 15^{th}$ May and the Water festival is between 30^{th} October -2^{nd} November.